[civilisation]

 • Economic Development in Morocco

-A survey of Moroccan economics on the world stage by comparison of the developments, challenges, and avenues for policy change that stand to alleviate historical demographic problems as Morocco becomes a global trade partner and figurehead of the Arab world.
-Cover: Marrakesh Medina Jemaa el-Fnaa, twilight.
+A survey of Moroccan economics on the world stage by comparison of the developments, challenges, and avenues for policy change that stand to alleviate historical demographic problems.

 [longevity]